Markus-Meindl/Markus-Meindl/README.md

 - 👋 Hi, I’m @Markus-Meindl
 - 👀 I’m interested in my workspace.
-- 🌱 I’m currently learning that my workspace won't open.
+- 🌱 I’m currently getting to know my workspace.
 - 💞️ I’m looking to collaborate on my workspace.
 - 📫 How to reach me - definitely not on my workspace.
 - 😄 Pronouns: work/space